 What is ISO?

 ISO represents the sensitivity of your camera sensor to light.
 For those of you close to my age, you might remember the old term ASA.
 Same thing.
-ISO can vary from 100 to as high as 25,000 or more on some of the digital SLRs and mirrorless cameras.
-The bigger the number, the more light sensed.
+ISO can vary from 100 to as high as 25,000 or more on some digital SLRs and mirrorless cameras.
+The bigger the number, the more light is sensed.